spine/spine/README.md

 $ git checkout dev
 ```

-Feature branches should start from dev **not** master.
+Feature branches should start from `dev` **not** `master`.
 If you branch off of, or do builds on the master branch you will get CoffeeScript source map files, which are cool, but tend to ruin automatic merges with git.

 ```
 $ git checkout -b someFeatureFix